rodrigopr/redis-keeper/README.md

 mvn clean compile package
 ```

-It will produce .zip package in `target/`.
+It will produce a .zip package in `target/`.

-The tests requires redis-server to be installed on your system, add `-DskipTests=true` to end of `mvn` command to disable test execution.
+The tests require redis-server to be installed on your system, add `-DskipTests=true` at the end of the `mvn` command to disable test execution.

 -----

 ### Todo:
 - **Zookeeper based clients**
-- **Support add redis instance to a cluster** - Today requires restart every redis-keeper.
+- **Support adding redis instances to a cluster** - Currently requires restarting redis-keeper.
 - **Support standby redis instances** - Independent nodes that can be used in any cluster when it is lacking slaves.
-- **Improve slave->master election** - use replication offset of redis 2.8(make it configurable)
+- **Improve slave->master election** - use replication offset from redis 2.8 (make it configurable)
 - **Improve Rest API** - support manual operations (change leader,  add node, rem node, force failover)
-- **Improve failover process** - today the leader must be able to access the slaves to process the failover, no matter if the majority think its up.
-This could lead to some nasty network partition problems, perhaps we should rethink the way that failover happens, to not rely too much on the leader.
+- **Improve failover process** - currently the leader must be able to access the slaves to process the failover, no matter if the majority thinks it's up.
+This could lead to some nasty network partition problems, perhaps we should rethink the way that failover happens, not to rely too much on the leader.
-- **Stronger configuration check**, sync all redis-keeper to have the same configuration(clusters info, timers, etc)
+- **Stronger configuration check**, sync all redis-keepers to have the same configuration (cluster info, timers, etc)

 ----